GLOBAL ECONOMY-Asian factory activity hit by rising costs, Delta variant | Business

 Asia's factories hit a rough patch in July as rising input costs and a new wave of coronavirus infections overshadowed solid global demand, highlighting the fragile nature of the region's recovery.

 Manufacturing activity rose in export powerhouses Japan and South Korea, though firms suffered from supply chain disruptions and raw material shortages that pushed up costs.
-China's factory activity growth slipped sharply in July as demand contracted for the first time in over a year, a private survey showed, broadly aligning with an official survey released on Saturday showing a slowdown in activity.
+China's factory activity growth slipped sharply in July as demand contracted for the first time in over a year, a private survey showed, broadly aligning with an official survey released on Saturday showing slowdown inactivity.

-"Anecdotal evidence suggested a resurgence in COVID-19 cases across Asia and ongoing supply chain disruption had led to demand easing in domestic and external markets," said Usamah Bhatti, an economist at IHS Markit.
+"Supply bottlenecks remain a constraint.
+But the PMIs suggest demand is cooling too, taking the heat out of price gains and weighing on activity in industry and construction," said Julian Evans-Pritchard, senior China economist at Capital Economics.
+Indonesia, Vietnam, and Malaysia saw factory activity shrink in July due to a resurgence in infections and stricter COVID-19 restrictions, according to private surveys.

+"Plus, cooling export momentum, far from a temporary blip, provides a hint of what to expect in quarters to come," he said, adding that such uncertainty over the outlook would prod Asian central banks to maintain the loose monetary policy.
 China's Caixin/Markit Manufacturing Purchasing Managers' Index (PMI) fell to 50.3 in July from 51.3 in June, marking the lowest level in 15 months, as rising costs clouded the outlook for the world's manufacturing hub.

-South Korea's PMI stood at 53.0 in July, holding above the 50 mark indicating an expansion in activity for the 10th straight month.
-But a sub-index on input prices rose at the second highest on record in a sign of the strain firms are feeling from rising raw material costs.
+South Korea's PMI stood at 53.0 in July, holding above the 50 marks indicating an expansion in activity for the 10th straight month.
+But a sub-index on input prices rose at the second-highest on record in a sign of the strain firms are feeling from rising raw material costs.
 Underscoring the pandemic's strain on emerging Asia, Indonesia's PMI plunged to 40.1 in July from 53.5 in June.

+Manufacturing activity also shrank in Vietnam and Malaysia, the PMI July surveys showed.
+While still grappling with infections, easing restrictions helped India's factory activity bounced back in July as demand surged both at home and abroad.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)